I received the following message from a reader about how far in advance to apply for jobs when moving (personal details

-I am a Registered Nurse and plan on relocating from New York to Austin TX in June 2015.
+I am a Registered Nurse and plan on moving from New York to Austin TX in June 2015.
 When should I start applying for jobs in Texas?
 My friend says I should start applying now in January but I’m afraid most employers won’t be able to predict their needs for June right now.

 In short, I’d recommend starting 3-4 months before you plan on needing a job.
 This can depend a lot on the economy in the city you’re moving to, and how in-demand your skill-set is.